-Alex Beresford - ITV News National and Westcountry
+Alex Beresford - ITV News National

 Alex grew up in Bristol where he still lives today.
 As a child he spent a lot of time with his weather obsessed grandmother who sparked an interest in him from a young age.
 A few years on Alex developed an interest in the media and by chance an opportunity came up to combine his two interests at ITV West Country.
 Since 2005 Alex has been part of the weather team and his responsibilities also stretch across ITV Network Weather and Good Morning Britain.
 He’s also presented a number of weather documentaries on Channel 4.
 Alex also has a passion for current affairs and can be seen presenting ITV’s ‘Tonight’ programme.

 Off screen Alex has dedicated much of his time to working with young people from disadvantaged backgrounds.
 Much of his work has been in Schools, Colleges, Young Offenders Institutes and HMP’s.
 Alex has volunteered with a number of charities and is the Ambassador for Empire Fighting Chance.

 Outside of work Alex spends most of his time with his son in Bristol and when he’s not being daddy can be found in the gym which has been another big passion since he was 17.

 From a young age Amanda wanted to work in weather and at 18 auditioned to be a Weather Presenter on The Big Breakfast…but it was a few years before her break came.